-Markets' focus at the end of the week will be on the latest UK retail sales data, covering the month of May.
+Financial markets' focus at the end of the week and heading into the end of the month will be on the latest durable goods orders data covering the month of August.

-The focus on Thursday will be firmly on the Bank of England's policy decision.
+The market spotlight on Thursday will be firmly on the Bank of England.

 Important Legal Notice about News Sources: Pilling and Co Stockbrokers Ltd. is not responsible for the content or accuracy of third party news articles and we may not share the views of the author.
 We provide third party news for your convenience and information only and make no representation or endorsement whatsoever and hereby exclude all liability for any loss or damage that may be incurred by you as a result of your access or use.
 Please note that third party content may be subject to terms and conditions imposed by the third party owner of that content.